furesoft/Avalonia.Auth/README.md

 ## Assets & Styles

 Each provider can define its own icon (PNG) and colors.
-You can find the default styles in the `Styles` folder.

 ## Sample Application